ybsbbb/ServletContainer/README.md

 # ServletContainer
 The java project TabbyCat is a servlet container;

-Put your configuration file(web.xml) and the .html files in WebContent folder;
+1.Put your configuration file(web.xml) and the .html files in WebContent folder;
-Put the servlets in src folder;
+2.Put the servlets in src folder;